MartinStokroos/arduino-srbox/README.md

 # The Arduino Serial Response Box

-*This Arduino project emulates the famous 5-buttons / 5-lamps Serial Response Box model 200A from PST*
+*This Arduino project emulates the famous 5-buttons / 5-lamps Serial Response Box model 200A from PST.*

 ## Introduction
 The PST Serial Response Box (sr-box) is famous in psychology research and is often used with E-prime or OpenSesame.
 This cheap Arduino sr-box is compatible with the PST model 200A sr-box, but has no voice key functionality.